-Cancellation of Courses/or Programs of Study
+Cancellation of Courses and/or Programs of Study:

-Black River Technical College reserves the right to cancel courses and/or programs of study which do not met its established criteria relating to:
+Black River Technical College reserves the right to cancel courses and/or programs of study which do not meet its established criteria relating to:

-- 1. Availability of competent instructors
+- Availability of competent instructors

-- 2. Adequate facilities
+- Adequate facilities

-- 3. Sufficient enrollment
+- Sufficient enrollment

-Course/College Withdrawal
+Course/College Withdrawal:

-Withdrawal from individual course(s) or college must be made through the Office of the Registrar governed by the following policy:
+Withdrawal from individual course(s) or college must be made through the Office of the Registrar governed by the following policies:

-- Students must complete a drop form in the Student Affairs office or by calling (870) 248-4000, ext.
-4013, ext.
-4015, ext.
-4016, or ext.
-4018 or toll free at 1-866-890-6933.
-Student must speak with Student Affairs personnel to activate the drop process - Withdrawal from college or course(s) before the official reporting day will not be recorded on the student's permanent record - Withdrawal from college or course(s) after the official reporting day will have a "W" recorded on the student's permanent record - Individuals who do not withdraw on or before the date specified in the college catalog calendar will receive the grade(s) "F"
+- Students must complete a drop form in the Registrar's office or by calling 870-248-4000, ext.
+4016. - Student must speak with Student Affairs personnel to activate the drop process. - Withdrawal from college or course(s) before the official reporting day will not be recorded on the student's permanent record. - Individuals who do not withdraw on or before the date specified in the college catalog calendar will receive the grade(s) "F".

-Course Credit
+Course Credit:

 The semester hour is the unit of credit at BRTC and equals the amount of credit given for 1 clock hour in class per week for 16 weeks (or the equivalent.)
 Most classes meet 2 times per week, and carry a 3-semester-hour credit.
 For each 3-credit lecture class, a total of 48 clock hours is required.
 Some lab courses carry additional credit and hours may vary.
 Full-time status is equal to 12 credit hours in Spring or Fall Semesters and 6 hours in Summer Sessions.
 The normal course load for a student is 15 semester hours during a regular term, or 6 hours during a summer term.
 Generally, the maximum credit hour in a regular term is 18 hours, although some technical programs may specify more.
-Students outside these technical areas, who wish to take more than 18 credit hours in the Fall or Spring Semesters, or more than 6 credit hours in the Summer Session, must request permission from the Vice President for Student Affairs, or the appropriate academic Vice President.
+Students outside these technical areas, who wish to take more than 18 credit hours in the Fall or Spring Semesters, or more than 6 credit hours in the Summer Session, must request permission from the Vice President for Academics.

-Course Delivery
+Course Delivery:

-FT (Fast Track)

-The Fast Track is a combination of two 8 week courses taken during a 16-week traditional semester.
+- Fast Track (FT) The Fast Track is a combination of two 8-week courses taken during a 16-week traditional semester.
 The first course is taken the first 8 weeks, and the next course is taken the final eight weeks of a semester.
-A student must enroll in both courses at the beginning of the semester and all prerequisites and test scores apply.

-ALP (Accelerated Learning Program)

-The Accelerated Learning Program allows a student to be enrolled in Writing Fundamentals and Freshman English I during the same semester.

-MOD (Modular Math)

-Self-paced computerized modular math.
-Students have the potential to work through all remedial courses in one semester saving time and money.

-Online

-Students complete all or most aspects of coursework via Moodle, the college's course management system, and are not required to attend class on campus.

-CVN

-A course held via compressed video.
-While students attend classes on campus, the instructor may either be in the classroom or be broadcast to students via television from a remote site.
+A student must enroll in both courses at the beginning of the semester and all prerequisites and test scores apply. - Accelerated Learning Program (ALP) The Accelerated Learning Program allows a student to be enrolled in Writing Fundamentals and Freshman English I during the same semester. - Online Students complete all or most aspects of coursework via Moodle, the College's course management system, and are not required to attend class on campus. - CVN A course held via compressed video.
+While students attend classes on campus, the instructor may either be in the classroom or be broadcast to students via television from a remote site. - Hybrid Course material is delivered at least 50% online.

-Hybrid

-Course material is delivered at least 50% online.
 The remainder of the class is taught in the traditional face-to-face setting which requires the student's attendance at the BRTC campus.

-Credit by Examination for Introduction to Computer Concepts
+Credit by Examination for Introduction to Computer Concepts:

 Credit by examination will be granted to students who successfully complete a computerized true/false, multiple choice test that includes questions taken from Word, Excel, Access, and PowerPoint.
 A hands-on application test will also be taken over the same four software programs.
 The test will take approximately two to four hours to complete.
 Upon successful completion of the examination, a grade will be assigned for the course.
 Students wishing to receive credit by examination for Introduction to Computer Concepts must do the following: